IMF March Buys: The 14 Stocks Added To My Fund

 Let me reiterate that I have no idea where the short-term bottom is on these stocks.
 This OPEC/Saudi Arabia war is arising at the absolute worst timing possible, and these stocks could continue plunging even lower in coming weeks.
 I'm not going to try to be a hero here, a lot of people are losing a ton of money in energy and if they own levered stuff, there's a chance that money isn't coming back even when the cycle turns.
 I have zero interest in buying highly-levered stuff like Occidental (OXY) at this time - there will be a time for taking aggressive swings, but that's after we see some signs of a bottoming process kicking off, not while the sector still has strained-at-best access to capital.

-On that note, if you want stuff that is even more defensive than Exxon, we have Canadian Natural (CNQ) and Suncor (SU) as well this month; both are among the lowest-cost producers in the world, and can remain solidly profitable even at current prices.
+On that note, if you want stuff that is even more defensive than Exxon, we have Canadian Natural (CNQ) and Suncor (SU) as well this month; both are among the lowest-cost producers in the world and can remain solidly profitable even at current prices.
 At the recently low (though admittedly now going much lower) oil prices, they were throwing off double-digit free cash flow yields sufficient to pay 4-5% dividends, buy back stock, and pay down debt all at the same time.

 I also added to BP (BP) and Shell (RDS.B) for March.
 These are also huge, and well-diversified, which will keep them in much better shape than most other listed oil companies.
 That said, until we get some resolution into how long this Saudi Arabia fiasco is going to drag on, I'll probably just pare down future buying to the best of the best for the time being, and wait on adding more BP and Shell until we see some beginning signs of an energy sector recovery.